All Episodes

 So in his letter, Grassley is asking the Secretary of State, Rex Tillerson, and the Department of Homeland Security chief for this guy's visa records, which finally makes sense.

-You know, there there is so much.
+You know, there is so much.

 This is what's frustrating.

-If you read the New York Times today, they basically convict Jared Kushner of nothing to do with Trump Russia collusion at all.
+If you read the New York Times today, they basically convict Jared Kushner of nothing to do with Trump-Russia collusion at all.

-We are not at fully able to confirm.
+We are not fully able to confirm.

 We don't know, but we just said we knew everything.

-The media is so corrupt in this country, it is so abusively biased, and they've been after this man even before the election, and ever since he's been elected.
+And they've been after this man even before the election and ever since he's been elected.

 Now they want to undo the election, basically undo the vote of the American people.